How To Write An Obituary – Tips and Ideas

 Resources and Links Here are some suggestions of websites, books, and other resources available that are related to obituaries and obituary writing.

-News and Reviews News and reviews of books and other resources on obituaries, obituary writing, and associated topics, including Obituaries in American Culture: A Review and Ordinary Lives, Extraordinary Stories.
+News and Reviews News and reviews of books and other resources on obituaries, obituary writing, and associated topics, including Obituaries in American Culture and also Ordinary Lives, Extraordinary Stories, as well as “Most Obituaries are Downright Inspirational.”